 A private foundation is a charitable entity, often funded and controlled by a single donor or family.
-The foundation may be formed for the purpose of making grants to public charities and, in certain circumstances, to other private foundations or individuals.
+The foundation makes grants to public charities and, in certain circumstances, to other private foundations or individuals.
 All charitable organizations are considered private foundations unless they can prove themselves to be public charities.
 Private foundations are subject to specific rules, which, if violated, result in significant excise taxes.
-Such rules impose excise taxes on acts of selfdealing between the private foundation and persons considered related to it ("disgualified persons"); the failure to distribute a minimum amount each year (generally 5% of the market value of the foundation's assets); ownership in excess of a certain percentage of the stock of a corporation or interest in a partnership; investment income generated by the entity's assets; investments that jeopardize the entity's charitable purpose; and certain expenditures or grants deemed inappropriate for tax purposes.
+Such rules impose excise taxes on acts of selfdealing between the private foundation and persons considered related to it ("disqualified persons"); the failure to distribute a minimum amount to charity each year (generally 5% of the market value of the foundation's assets); ownership in excess of a certain percentage of the stock of a corporation or interest in a partnership; investment income generated by the entity's assets; investments that jeopardize the entity's charitable purpose; and certain expenditures or grants deemed inappropriate for tax purposes.